 At a certain time of life, you may find yourself with wobbly upper arm skin along your triceps.

-- Arm girth expansion and drooping skin on the upper arms is part of ageing-related skin changes
+- Arm girth expansion and drooping skin on the upper arms is part of skin ageing changes

 However, many people with expended arm girth or sagging upper arm skin feel self-conscious in certain types of clothing.